chouseknecht/minishift-up-role/README.md

 **Fedora**

-- Before accessing the Docker daemon on the minishift instance, you'll need to modify the `/etc/sysconfig/docker` script to prevent it from overriding the DOCKER_CERT_PATH environment variable.
+- Before accessing the Docker daemon on the Minishift instance, you'll need to modify the `/etc/sysconfig/docker` script to prevent it from overriding the DOCKER_CERT_PATH environment variable.
 Edit the file, and change the line `DOCKER_CERT_PATH=/etc/docker` to the following:

     ```
     if [ -z "${DOCKER_CERT_PATH}" ]; then
         DOCKER_CERT_PATH=/etc/docker
     fi
-    ```
-**Linux/OSX**

-- After running `eval $(minishift docker-env)` to set the environment, change the value of DOCKER_API_VERSION to match the version of Docker installed on the minishift instance by running the following:

-    ```
-    $ export DOCKER_API_VERSION=1.22
     ```

 ## Defaults

 **minishift_repo:** minishift/minishift